MSSQL

 Extraction is very straightforward.
 First step is to open a command window and navigate to the directory where the utility is located, this is typically the C:\Program Files\Quest Software\LiteSpeed\SQL Server directory.

-Next, issue the following command to extract the native backup files.
+Next, issue the following command to extract the native backup file.
 Yes, files.
 In fact you will have one file created for each thread that was used when Litespeed was taking the initial database backup.
 The command is roughly as follows:

 extractor.exe -F [path to backup file taken by litepseed] -E [name of file you want to be created]